yudhisteer/Augmented-Reality-for-Preventive-Maintenance/README.md

 * **SDK: Vudoria** - The Vuforia SDK supports a variety of 2D and 3D target types including ‘markerless’ Image Targets, 3D Model Target, and a form of addressable Fiducial Marker, known as a VuMark.
 Vuforia provides Application Programming Interfaces (API) in C++, Java, Objective-C++, and the .NET languages through an extension to the Unity game engine.

+* **Shapr3D** - Shapr3D is a user-friendly, cross-platform design app that is compatible with all major desktop CAD software.
+We can import projects and export work directly to our rendering, manufacturing, drafting, or splicing tools.
+All the components of the centrifugal pump will be drawn on a 1:1 scale using Shapr3D.

 The app for the first phase will consist of 6 functions:

 ![Copy of Internship 2020 (2)](https://user-images.githubusercontent.com/59663734/133936344-e254656c-cd99-4604-8f5e-9155eb4310d9.jpg)